stafforj/LPE-Cooling/INSTRUCTIONS.md

 ```
 Energy from latent heat of fusion: 334 kJ
 Energy from heating 2 kg water by 10°C: 83.7 kJ
-Total energy = 417.7 kJ to heat ice/water jacket by 10°C
+Total energy = 417.7 kJ to heat the ice/water jacket by 10°C

-Heat generation from LPE process (t = 15 min): 315 kJ
+Heat generation from LPE process: 21 kJ/min
-Ambient heat gain (t = 15 min): 18 kJ
+Ambient heat gain: 1.2 kJ/min
-Total energy = 333 kJ heat added to ice/water jacket
+Total heat rate = 22.2 kJ/min (heat added to ice/water jacket)

+Total processing time before the ice melts and coolant temperature reaches 10°C
+t = 417.7 / 22.2 = 18.8 min
 ```
-Which provides sufficient flexibility to enable cooling for $t = 15$ mins.
+This provides sufficient flexibility to enable cooling for $t = 15$ mins.
 Note that this only considers heat loads during the process "ON" time.
-If the process is run intermittently (ON-OFF), the ambient heat gain persists during the process OFF time.
+If the process is run intermittently (e.g., 1 minute ON, 1 minute OFF, etc.), the ambient heat gain persists during the process OFF time.
+A revised estimate of the cooling time should be calculated with these considerations.

 ### CAD files